MartinYeung5/Healthcare-Data-System/README.md

 (one real example - April 25, 2020) <br>
 https://www.ha.org.hk/haho/ho/cs/CMC_Medical_Report_Application_Rev_Jun_17_cht_txt.pdf
 <br>
-We don't have the platform to save our health record, if we go to the place and need to provide the realted health record, we will need to check again and spend time to record on paper.
+In this case, we don't have the platform to save our health record. if we go to the place and need to provide the realted health record, we will need to check again and spend time to record on paper.

 We believe information transparency is essential to tackling the covid pandemic, and to increase the resilience of our healthcare system to future outbreak responses.